Why Stream is the Best Alternative to PubNub Chat

 - Customizable front-end components

 Want to see how easy it is to migrate from PubNub Chat to Stream?
-It only takes about 60 seconds to sign up for our free trial, or reach out, and we’ll be happy to help you run a test yourself.
+It only takes about 60 seconds to sign up for an account or reach out, and we'll be happy to help you run a test yourself.

 Want to jump right into the code?
 No problem.
 We also have an interactive API tour–no login required!